chrisdadev13/TOP-TicTacToe/README.md

 # Tic Tac Toe

-This is my Tic Tac Toe for "The Odin Project" usin HTML, CSS and Javascript
+This is my Tic Tac Toe for "The Odin Project" using HTML, CSS and Javascript